digital-cargo/good-practice-eCommerce/README.md

 ### Data Mapping

+# Product

+Identifyable products cannot be found in the data and are not to be used for this use case.

+# Item

 # HERE
 This section covers modelling and usage of classes and data elements from ONE Record data model, in particular the modelling of Shipper´s data.